Construction Liability

 Get answers to the most common liability case queries.

-Who can be held responsible in a product liability case?
+Who can be held responsible for a design flaw?

 Image